-For 2019, each NEO was eligible to receive an annual incentive compensation payment based on achievement of pre-established performance goals.
-For all of the NEOs, the entitlement to cash compensation under the annual cash incentive compensation program is contingent upon the Company achieving a minimum level of performance with respect to certain pre-established financial parameters.
+For 2020, each NEO was eligible to receive an annual incentive compensation payment based on achievement of pre-established performance goals.
+For all of the NEOs, any earnouts under the annual cash incentive compensation program are contingent upon the Company achieving a minimum level of performance with respect to certain pre-established financial parameters.
 If the general score for the financial parameters is not at least 70% and profitability is not achieved, no annual cash incentive compensation is awarded to the NEOs.
-For 2019, the performance goals established for Guy Sella our CEO at the time were set based entirely upon Company-related financial, operational, and strategic objectives, and were 65% comprised of "Financial Goals" - Solar Revenue Targets, Non-solar Revenues Targets, Net Income and Solar Business Gross Margin targets.
-The remaining 35% of Guy Sella's target bonus was based on goals related to Operations (11%), Strategy (14%), and Scalability and Infrastructure (10%).
-Specifically, the minimum achievement level required for bonus payments was contingent upon the Company meeting at least 70% of its Financial Goals and having a positive net income.
+For 2020, the performance goals established for our CEO were entirely based upon Company related financial, operational, and strategic objectives, and were 65% comprised of "Financial Goals" - Solar Revenue Targets, Non-solar Revenue Targets, Net Income and Solar Business Gross Margin targets.
+The remaining 35% of our CEO's target bonus was based on goals related to Operations (11%), Product & Strategy (14%), and Building Scalability (10%).

-For the remaining NEOs, the performance goals detailed below were weighted 50% based upon Company-related Financial Goals, operational, and strategic objectives (which were the same objectives as for our CEO at the time goals were set and as detailed in the table below), and 50% weighted based upon individual performance, with any bonus earnout contingent upon reaching a general score for the Financial Goals of at least 70% and positive net income.
-The Company reached higher than the minimum Financial Goals required for bonus payments by achieving annual Solar Revenue of \$1.34 billion , Solar Business Gross Margin of 35.8% fs and a Net Income of \$146.6 million.
-The Operation, Strategy and Scalability & Infrastructure Goals for the former CEO related to specific targets set by the Compensation Committee in accordance with the Company's plans for the year to follow.
-For example, for 2019, these goals included building the Company's manufacturing production capabilities in the north of Israel, building manufacturing capacity in a third global site, finishing development of a utility scale inverter, development of certain EV charging capabilities and specific parameters relating to the integration of the administrative, operational, research and development and quality assurance teams of the newly acquired businesses.
+For the remaining NEOs, the performance goals detailed below were weighted 50% based upon Company related Financial Goals, operational, and strategic objectives (which were the same objectives as for our CEO as detailed in the table below), and 50% weighted based upon individual performance, with any bonus earnout contingent upon reaching a general score for the Financial Goals of at least 70% and positive net income.
+The Company reached higher than the minimum Financial Goals required for bonus payments by achieving annual Solar Revenue of \$1.36 billion, Solar Business Gross Margin of 34.3%, Non-Solar Revenues of 102.8 million and a Net Income of \$191.4 million.
+The Operation, Strategy and Scalability & Infrastructure Goals for the CEO related to specific targets set by the Compensation Committee in accordance with the Company's plans for the year to follow.
+For example, for 2020, these goals included completing the Company's manufacturing production capabilities in the north of Israel, Sella 1, initiating plans for our own production expansion of lithium ion cells and batteries in Kokam, and beginning mass production, development of the Company's own residential and commercial battery, advancement of manufacturing systems, initiation of cost reduction activities, development of new solar products and specific parameters relating to the enhancement of our non-solar organizations and products.

-The 2019 bonus structure and achievement against the Company-related financial, operational, and strategic objectives is summarized as follows:
+The 2020 bonus structure and achievement against the Company related financial, operational, and strategic objectives ("Company Objectives") is summarized as follows:

-Goal Type Percentage of Total 2019 Achievement vs. Goals (Corporate Performance) Revenue 30% \$1.34 billion in revenue in solar business vs. \$1.05 billion Goal (+27%) Net Income 10% \$146.6 million in net income business vs. \$120M Goal (+22%) Gross Margin 18% 35.8 % in Gross Margin in solar business vs. 33.0% Goal (8%) Non- solar business 7% Targets relating to revenues and loss of acquired non-solar businesses (UPS, e-Mobility and storage) Strategy 14% Targets which included the integration of research and development and quality assurance teams of the newly acquired businesses.
-Scalability & Infrastructure 10% Targets which focused on building the Company's manufacturing production capabilities in the north of Israel, building manufacturing capacity in a third global site Operations 11% Targets included increasing manufacturing capacity and certain cost reduction initiatives Total 100% 101.1% of Target Corporate Performance Achieved
+Goal Type Percentage of Total 2020 Achievement vs. Goals (Corporate Performance) als Revenue for the Solar business 30% \$1.36 billion in revenue in solar business vs. \$1.7 billion Goal 24.0% nci Net Income 10% \$191.4M million in net income vs. \$263.5M Goal 7.3% Fina Gross Margin 18% 34.3% in Gross Margin in solar business vs. 35.0% Goal 17.6% ш.
+Non- solar business 7% Targets relating to revenues and loss of acquired non-solar businesses (Critical Power, e-Mobility and storage) 2.8% Strategy Goals which included the development of the Company's own residential and commercial battery, larger scale inverter development and building the Company's e-Mobility organization and production capabilities.
+10.7% Scalability & Infrastructure Goals which focused on completing the Company's manufacturing facility in the north of Israel, "Sella 1" and beginning mass production as well as initiating the expansion of the Kokam manufacturing facility, "Sella 2".
+9.4% Operations 11% Goals included increasing manufacturing capacity and certain cost reduction initiatives 7.4% Total 100% 79.2% of Target Corporate Performance Achieved